 2024 Time’s Up! is happy to announce it has reached 1,000 volunteer community garden Green-up days.

-During Greenup days, we help to maintain New York City’s community gardens.
+During Greenup days, we help maintain New York City’s community gardens.
 Not only have we helped to save the city’s existing gardens, we have also started new ones.
-We consistently facilitate weekend volunteer Greenup days, organizing volunteers to maintain the gardens and empowering them to learn how to use tools and how the gardens work.
+We consistently facilitate weekend volunteer Greenup days, organizing volunteers and teaching them about the gardens and how to use tools to maintain them.
 Volunteers are educated through direct action about growing food, medicinal plants, compost, water recovery systems, and our ecosystem as a whole.

 With this milestone, our Greenup days have empowered and educated over 10,000 participants.

 These New York City community gardens–both started and run by volunteers–are truly amazing places.
-In addition to educating and empowering people and creating safe spaces, the gardens capture water and prevent city flooding and transform carbon waste into precious oxygen.
+In addition to educating and empowering people and creating safe spaces, the gardens capture water and prevent city flooding as well as transform carbon waste into precious oxygen.
 As a whole, they contribute to a more sustainable New York City.

 This timeline represents just a small portion of Time’s Up!’s events and campaigns over the last 30+ years.
 These achievements would not have been possible without the hundreds of volunteers and supporters like you who have contributed over the years.
 Thank you.